pedroth/nabladown.js/README.md

 # NablaDown.js

-A parser for the nabladown.js language.
+A parser and renderer for the nabladown.js language.

-It is a Js library able to parse a pseudo markdown language into HTML.
-One should be able to configure the html output using this library.
+It is a Js library able to parse(String -> Abstract Tree) a pseudo markdown language and rendering(Abstract Tree -> HTML) it into HTML.
+One should be able to use the [output](https://en.wikipedia.org/wiki/Abstract_syntax_tree) of the parse with different renders.

 ## Import